Moggill, Queensland: Bus

-Brisbane Transport operate two bus services, routes P443 and 444, under the TransLink integrated public transport scheme.
+Transport for Brisbane operate two bus services, routes P443 and 444, under the Translink integrated public transport scheme.
 Both services connect Moggill, via Moggill Road and Coronation Drive, with King George Square busway station.
 Route 444 carries on across Brisbane River to the Cultural Centre busway station, South Brisbane.
 Route P443 is an express service between Chapel Hill and Roma Street busway station.

 There is no bus service to both Ipswich CBD, a major commercial and industrial area approximately 12 km away, and the City of Ipswich Local Government Area which is on the other side of the Brisbane River.

 Taxicab

 The Council Cab and Karana Downs Personalised Public Transport (PPT) services are provided by Brisbane City Council.
 The Council Cab is offered to a pre-defined list of residents who find it difficult to get to their local shops.
-The Karana Downs PPT services areas where TransLink services are restricted with Black and White Cabs providing wheelchair accessible and air conditioned maxi-cabs.
+The Karana Downs PPT services areas where Translink services are restricted with Black and White Cabs providing wheelchair accessible and air conditioned maxi-cabs.
 The Karana Downs PPT is a hail and ride service with a fixed route, within Moggill it is along Kangaroo Gully and Moggill Roads (including Moggill State School).

 Black & White Cabs and Yellow Cabs provide commercial taxicab services for Moggill within the Metropolitan Taxi District of Brisbane.